luau-lang/rfcs/docs/function-buffer-bits.md

 Because of the bounds checking requirements, implementation needs a loop to access the buffer bytes, which is potentially slower than what developers can do with existing functions when they know that it's safe to read a larger number and extract bits with bit32 functions.

+Because the max size of the buffer is 1GB, `bitOffset` cannot be handled as a 32-bit integer number like byte offset in other buffer functions.

 ## Alternatives

 A signed version of `readbits` is not proposed to simplify the design.
 Writing and reading signed values can be performed with a bias.